-It’s a rite of traveller passage to visit the Raffles Hotel for a Singapore Sling cocktail – a gin-based cocktail that’s famous all around the world.
+It’s a rite of traveller passage to visit the Raffles Hotel for a Singapore Sling cocktail – a gin-based cocktail famous worldwide.
 The Long Bar at the Raffles Hotel is the place to try it.

-You’ll find Clarke Quay next to Singapore River, and while it is a fun place to visit in the daytime, it’s primarily a nightlife epicentre.
+You’ll find Clarke Quay next to the Singapore River, and while it is a fun place to visit in the daytime, it’s primarily a nightlife epicentre.
 It contains some of Singapore’s most famous nightclubs, including Zouk, Attica, and the F. Club.
-These are all great spots to dance and party until the early hours of the morning, with other nightlife hotspots in Singapore including Club Street in Chinatown and Orchard Row.
+These are all great spots to dance and party until the early morning hours, with other nightlife hotspots in Singapore, including Club Street in Chinatown and Orchard Row.

 Singapore Day Trips

 The former site of a British military fortress, Sentosa Island, grew into a place for adventure and tranquillity, so catch the monorail or scenic cable car to the island and escape the city bustle and modern highrise and feel like you are far away.

-Also on Sentosa Island, this is the only Universal Studios in Southeast Asia.
-With 28 different rides and attractions, this is certainly worth a day trip, and I factored in a day here when a friend came to visit.
-Some of the attractions you can expect are the Puss in Boots’ Giant Journey, Transformers the Ride, and the Jurassic Park Rapids Adventure.
+Also, Sentosa Island houses the only Universal Studios in Southeast Asia.
+With 28 different rides and attractions, this is worth a day trip, and I factored in a day here when a friend came to visit.
+Some attractions you can expect are Puss in Boots’ Giant Journey, Transformers the Ride, and the Jurassic Park Rapids Adventure.

 Singapore Museums and Heritage Centres

 With two or three days in Singapore, you can add some of the city’s extensive cultural museums to your list if you want to dig deeper into the multicultural makeup of the town and the history of the early settlers who arrived over the centuries and made their enclaves on the island.